 As much as I love my meat, I love seafood even more.
-I can have sushi everyday and never get tired of the fresh fish.
-I’m always looking for new ways to prepare shell fish, especially since I know many are not fans of mussels or clams.
-This dish is inspired by French cuisine, using a bouillabaisse-influenced stock to cook the seafood, and finishing the dish with rouille, a roasted red pepper sauce.
-Mussels are usually a quick meal to prepare but take some time to prepare a flavorful stock and you’ll have an amazing seafood meal.
+If I could I would have sushi every day.
+Today I'm highlighting mussels by cooking them in a bouillabaisse-influence stock and finishing them with rouille, a roasted red pepper sauce.
+Mussels are usually a quick meal to prepare but take some time to prepare a flavorful stock and you'll have an amazing seafood meal.
 Still not convinced to try mussels?
-Try this recipe with just shrimp, clams or even fish!
+Try this Marseille mussels recipe with just shrimp, clams, or even fish!

 - 2 tablespoons olive oil